-As part of NYU’s Expository Writing Program in the College of Arts and Science, the Global Writing Center offers writing support for any student in NYU’s Global Network.
-Using Google’s video chat (Google Hangout) and document sharing functions (Google Docs), students will discuss their writing one on one with an experienced peer-tutor trained to help them address identified writing needs.
+(1) As part of NYU’s Expository Writing Program in the College of Arts and Science, the Global Writing Center offers writing support for any student in NYU’s Global Network.
+Using Google’s video chat (Google Hangout) and document sharing functions (Google Docs), students will discuss their writing one-on-one with an experienced peer-tutor trained to help them address their writing needs.
 Students can expect to work actively during the session and to have some new writing as well as a plan for how to move forward independently by the end of the session.

 Making an Appointment

 (1) Writing Center sessions are 45 minutes long.
-In the fall semester in particular, you should try to schedule your appointment about a week prior to the date you want the conference to take place.
+In the fall semester in particular, you should try to schedule your appointment at least one week prior to the date when you want the conference to take place.
 Allow yourself time to schedule the appointment, revise your writing based on the progress you make during your conference, and turn in your paper by the due date.

-Appointment times listed are Eastern Standard Time, so when you request an appointment, be sure to adjust for any time difference between your site and NYU’s New York campus.
-You may schedule one appointment per week and as many as five appointments per semester.
+Appointment times listed are Eastern Standard Time, so when you request an appointment, be sure to adjust for any time difference between your site and NYU’s Washington Square campus.
+You may schedule one appointment per week and six appointments per semester.

 Preparing for Your Appointment

-(1) Please follow the instructions on the confirmation email for using Google Docs to share your paper with the Senior Tutor with whom you will be working.
-If your writing concern relates to a particular assignment, please also upload the assignment and, if possible, comments you may have received from your professor as you have worked on the assignment.
+(1) No later than one hour before your conference is scheduled, use Google Docs to share your draft with the Senior Tutor with whom you will be working.
+If your writing concern relates to a particular assignment, please also upload the assignment as well as any written comments you have received from your professor as you have worked on the assignment.

 (2) Prior to your conference, review your draft and related materials, and think about the particular questions or concerns that you would like to address during the conference.

 (3) Be sure that you are on Google Hangout through your NYU email by the time scheduled for the start of your conference.
 Your tutor may spend the first several minutes of the hour skimming your draft, so do not be concerned if he or she does not join the Hangout at the start of the hour.

 What You Can Expect During Your Conference

-(1) The Senior Tutor will ask you for input at the start of the session so that you and the tutor can jointly set the agenda for the session.
+(1) The Senior Tutor will ask you for input at the start of the session so that the two of you can set the agenda for the session.